JCCode288/zimozi-test/ARCHITECTURE.md

 -  Framework: **NestJS - Express**
 -  Auth: **Firebase Auth**

 > I picked the simpler REST API for the backend to simplify the app. based on the requirements, the app itself is pretty complex and should take more time to think about the architecture and data passing. also RBAC for the app more than 3 days.
-So to save time i make it simpler for the connection from NextJS server side to NestJS backend
+So to save time i make it simpler for the connection from NextJS server side to NestJS backend. i also havent configure my cors origin.

 ### DB Diagram